 We reached at a diagnosis of Candida auris as the etiological agent of febrile illness in six out of sixty cases under investigation.
 The yeast was isolated repeatedly and conclusively by both automated and conventional blood culture systems which correlated with poor and deteriorating clinical condition of the patients.
 The mean hospital stay of the patients in our study was 14 days.
 All the patients received initial treatment outside our institution and were admitted to our intensive care units.
-We identified sixty suspected cases of C. auris candidemia, out of which we carried out thorough investigations on six patients with successful isolation, identification, and susceptibility pattern of the fungus (study work flow demonstrated in Figure 7)
+We identified sixty suspected cases of C. auris candidemia, out of which we carried out thorough investigations on six patients with successful isolation, identification, and susceptibility pattern of the fungus (study workflow demonstrated in Figure 7)

 Fever was the common symptom.
-Two of our patients had history of road traffic accident.
+Two of our patients had a history of road traffic accidents.
 All of them were on mechanical ventilator support and received initial care outside our institution.
-1 of the 6 patient was on Total parenteral nutrition (TPN) and 1 required renal replacement therapy (RRT).
-Laboratory parameters of the patients showed a normal leucocyte count, with mild neutrophilia, raised CRP and Procalcitonin, normal serum electrolytes, mild transaminitis, raised serum globulin, which remained unchanged during the whole course of their stay.
-We could not reveal any bacteriological, parasitological or viral etiology of fever, even after intensive work up (Table 3.1)
+1 of the 6 patients was on Total parenteral nutrition (TPN) and 1 required renal therapy (RRT).
+Laboratory replacement parameters of the patients showed a normal leucocyte count, with mild neutrophilia, raised CRP and Procalcitonin. normal serum electrolytes, mild transaminitis, and raised serum globulin, which remained unchanged during the whole course of their stay.
+We could not reveal any bacteriological, parasitological, or viral etiology of fever, even after intensive workup (Table 3.1)

-The antifungal susceptibility testing (AFST) of the isolates revealed; all resistant to Nystatin, Fluconazole, Voriconazole; 4 out of 6 isolates were found to be sensitive to Anidulafungin (Table 3.2).
-All six patients were on intravenous broad spectrum antibacterial antibiotics before we could reach at a diagnosis of Candida auris candidemia following which they were started on intravenous echinocandin monotherapy like Anidulafungin 200 mg loading dose as slow infusion with normal saline and then 100 mg once per day for 14 days or in combination with ketoconazole [12-14].
-After initial two days of antifungal administration the patients showed marked clinical improvement.
-Fever started subsiding and subsequent blood cultures taken after 7 days and 14 days, [15] were sterile and patient was clinically stable.
-There was no marked change in their laboratory parameters during the whole course of stay.
-Environmental and samples from other patients in near vicinity were requested from the treating units, as detection of this fungus as a coloniser has great significance in assessment of clinical burden of infection [16-20].
+The antifungal susceptibility testing (AFST) of the isolates revealed; that all were resistant to Nystatin, Fluconazole, and Voriconazole; 4 out of 6 isolates were found to be sensitive to Anidulafungin (Table 3.2).
+All six patients were on intravenous broad-spectrum antibacterial antibiotics before we could reach a diagnosis of Candida auris candidemia following which they were started on intravenous echinocandin monotherapy like Anidulafungin 200 mg loading dose as slow infusion with normal saline and then 100 mg once per day for 14 days or in combination with ketoconazole [12-14].
+After the initial two days of antifungal administration, showed marked the patients clinical improvement.
+The fever started subsiding and subsequent blood cultures taken after 7 days and 14 days, [15] were sterile and the patient was clinically stable.
+There was no marked change in their laboratory parameters during the whole course of their stay.
+Environmental and samples from other patients in the near vicinity were requested from the treating units, as detection of this fungus as a colonizer has great significance in the assessment of the clinical burden of infection [16-20].

-Legend:Our study workflow
+Legend: Our study workflow

-Caption: Our study workflow involved selection of patients with suspicion of Candida auris infection, followed by collection of blood for blood culture, isolation, identification of the fungus and carrying out the antifungal susceptibility testing.
+Caption: Our study workflow involved the selection of patients with suspicion of Candida auris infection, followed by collection of blood for blood culture, isolation, identification of the fungus, and carrying out the antifungal susceptibility testing.